Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Structure functions in rotating turbulence

-In Fig.~\ref{fig:xi}, we plot the equal-time scaling exponents $\xi_q$ as a function of $q$, from our shell model simulations, for different strengths of the Coriolis force.
-(For comparison, we also show the exponents $\zeta_q$ for non-rotation turbulence ($\Omega = 0$) and the associated black solid line indicating the $q/3$ prediction of Kolmogorov.)
-The black dashed line corresponds to the dimensional prediction $q/2$ and our measurements clearly show $\xi_q \neq q/2$, with the effect becoming more pronounced for $q > 3$\cite{Baroud2002,Baroud2003}.
-However, as the rotation rate increases, the scaling exponents tend to asymptote to values much more consistent with the dimensional prediction showing a strong depletion of intermittency effects even in our low-dimensional dynamical system.
-This is completely consistent with earlier studies~\cite{Mueller2007,Seiwert2008,Mininni2009a} which showed that strong rotation leads to a depletion of intermittency effects in turbulent flows.
-What is surprising is that this feature is faithfully reproduced in a shell model which is insensitive to any geometrical effects and the proliferation of columnar vortices in real flows or solutions of the Navier-Stokes equation.
+In Fig.~\ref{fig:xi}, we plot the equal-time scaling exponents $\xi_q$ as a function of $q$ (also listed in Table I for different (small) values of $Ro$), from our shell model simulations, for different strengths of the Coriolis force.
+For comparison, we also show the exponents $\xi_q$ for non-rotation turbulence ($\Omega = 0; Ro = \infty$) and the associated black solid line indicating the $q/3$ prediction of Kolmogorov.
+The black dashed line corresponds to the dimensional prediction $q/2$ and our measurements clearly show $\xi_q \neq q/2$, with the effect becoming more pronounced~\cite{Baroud2002,Baroud2003} for $q > 3$.
+For rotating flows, we of course present results in Fig.~\ref{fig:xi} for sufficiently low Rossby numbers.
+This is because for weak rotation (large Rossby numbers), the Zeman wavenumber is small leading to a shrinking inertial range (see Fig.~\ref{fig:spectra}) not amenable to the extraction of higher order scaling exponents.
+Hence, we do not show the exponents for such high Rossby numbers in Fig.~\ref{fig:xi}.
+However, as $Ro \to 0$, the scaling exponents tend to asymptote to values more consistent with the dimensional prediction showing a strong depletion of intermittency effects.
+This behaviour has been noted in earlier studies~\cite{Muller_2007,Seiwert2008,Mininni2009a} that showed that strong rotation leads to a depletion of intermittency effects in turbulent flows.
+What is intriguing is that this feature is faithfully reproduced in a low-dimensional dynamical system---shell model---which is insensitive to any geometrical effects and the proliferation of columnar vortices in real flows or solutions of the Navier--Stokes equation.
+Furthermore, the exponents from our shell model simulations (Fig.~\ref{fig:xi} and Table I) are in agreement with those reported, for similar Rossby numbers, from direct numerical simulations of earlier studies, such as the work of Thiele and M\"uller~\cite{Thiele2009} (see Table II). {We note, in passing, that measurements of equal-time exponents for wavenumbers $k > k_\Omega$ (but smaller than the dissipation range) yield exponents which are consistent with what is known for non-rotating, homogeneous and isotropic, three-dimensional turbulence.}